FIVE JEWELS OF WISDOM

 burden?

-who gossip to you about others will also gossip to others about you.
-It is a
+Remember that those who gossip to you about others will also gossip to others

-vicious circle that many take pleasure in without realising the inevitable
+about you.
+It is a vicious circle that many take pleasure in without realising

 slander another are opening themselves up to the same.

-Words can equally be used to heal, comfort and inspire others.
+Words can be used equally to heal, comfort, and inspire others.
 This is

 positive karma, and these qualities of comfort and inspiration will enrich your